- Fruits: berries (other), berries (blueberries)

 - Production Systems: general crop production

-Obj.
-1. Select 50 superior bog blueberry plants from diverse locations in Interior Alaska, collect 30 cuttings from each plant, and record the site characteristics and plant characteristics that make each plant desirable for propagation.
+Select 50 superior bog blueberry plants from diverse locations in Interior Alaska, collect 30 cuttings from each plant, and record the site characteristics and plant characteristics that make that plant desirable for propagation.
+(July 2013)

-Obj.
-2. Root and care for the cuttings; i.e. root 1500 cuttings in a misting chamber, plant 1000 of the best rooted cuttings (20 from each mother plant) in 3 1/2 inch pots, allow them to become dormant, overwinter them, start the plants off in a greenhouse the next spring, and move them outside in mid summer to harden them off.
+Root and care for the cuttings, i.e. root the 1,500 cuttings in a misting chamber, plant 1,000 of the best rooted cuttings (20 from each mother plant) in 3 1/2 inch pots, allow them to become dormant, overwinter them, start the plants off in a greenhouse the next spring, and move them outside in mid-summer to harden them off.
+(July 2013 - August 1, 2014)

-Obj.
-3. Plant 10 plants from each mother plant (500 for each farm) in rows in agricultural fields where they can be evaluated for desirable characteristics for domestication and mechanical harvesting.
+In early August 2014, plant 10 plants from each mother plant (500 for each farm) in rows in agricultural fields where they can be evaluated for desirable characteristics for domestication and mechanical harvesting.
+(August 1 - August 10, 2014)

-Obj.
-4. Share information about bog blueberries, their selection, propagation, and management with other berry growers by: a) giving a presentation to the Alaska Pioneer Fruit Growers Association in Anchorage; b) giving a presentation at the SARE Conference in Fairbanks; and c) holding an informal field day in cooperation with the Cooperative Extension Service at Papa’s Greenhouse.
+Share information about bog blueberries, their selection, propagation and management with other berry growers by a) giving a presentation to the Alaska Pioneer Fruit Growers Association in Anchorage, (about November 2013), b) giving a presentation at the SARE Conference in Fairbanks (about March 2014), and c) holding an informal field day in cooperation with the Cooperative Extension Service at Papa's Greenhouse (about August 1, 2014).